danatron1/ButtplugKnight/ReadMe.md

 If one of the above triggers while it is still vibrating, the effect and duration will be **doubled**.
 This means that if you take a regular hit, then take another before the 5 seconds are up, you will have an additional 10 seconds at 100% power.

 This can be customised in the mod, but I do recommend starting with the default settings.
 It's better for the default to be 50% rather than 100%, as that leaves room for it to get more intense should you take a heavy hit or multiple hits back to back.
+There's many customisation options in the mod, explore them for yourself!

 What am I doing with my life.